BlueAndi/avr-net-io-smartmeter/README.md

 # AVR-NET-IO-Smartmeter
-A simple smartmeter which is connected to a s0-interface and counts the power consumption.
-The power consumption can be read via REST-API.
+A simple smartmeter which is connected to a S0-interface and counts the energy consumption or provides the current power consumption.
+The informations can be read via REST-API.

-It runs on the AVR-NET-IO board from Pollin.
+It runs on the [Pollin AVR-NET-IO](https://www.pollin.de/p/avr-net-io-fertigmodul-810073) board.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](http://choosealicense.com/licenses/mit/)
 [![Repo Status](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)